mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 Column fluidity or responsiveness can be by achieved by setting the `flex` property in `GridColDef`.

-- The `flex` property accepts a value between 0 and ∞.
+The `flex` property accepts a value between 0 and ∞.
-- it works by dividing the remaining space in the grid among all flex columns in proportion to their `flex` value.
+It works by dividing the remaining space in the grid among all flex columns in proportion to their `flex` value.

 For example, consider a grid with a total width of 500px that has three columns: the first with `width: 200`; the second with `flex: 1`; and third with `flex: 0.5`.
 The first column will be 200px wide, leaving 300px remaining.
 The column with `flex: 1` is twice the size of `flex: 0.5`, which means that final sizes will be: 200px, 200px, 100px.